 The Campus Safety Department at SMC is an official police department that aims to provide a safe campus community.
 Our Campus Police Officers are certified through the South Carolina Criminal Justice Academy and State and South Carolina State Constables through the South Carolina Law Enforcement Division (SLED) to make an arrest, write traffic citations, and conduct investigations off campus, if necessary.
+The Department also employs SLED Certified Security Officers to provide additional security on Campus.

-Students can register a personal automobile with the College.
+Students can receive a Student ID and/or register a personal automobile with the College.
 Parking is available in designated areas for registered automobiles.
 A complete list of parking and automobile policies is located in The Student Handbook.
 The College assumes no liability for vehicle damage by providing parking spaces on the campus.